Killing of Corey Jackson: The incident

 On May 20, 2011, police stopped a car with three men in it.
-William "Corey" Jackson was in the back seat, and he was wanted in connection with an alleged strong armed robbery that morning with a theft of $150, a cell phone and a pack of cigarettes.
+William "Corey" Jackson was in the back seat, and he was wanted in connection with an alleged strong armed robbery that morning with theft of $150, a cell phone and a pack of cigarettes.
 Sgt.
 Carmen Reale said Jackson was repeatedly reaching under the seat of the car and then turned toward another officer with an object in his hand.
 Reale shot through the window, shooting Jackson in the head.
 Jackson died on May 22 at Strong Memorial Hospital in Rochester, New York.

 Geneva Police Chief Frank Pane stated that the sergeant who shot Jackson feared he was armed and possibly reaching for a gun.
 Police did not find a gun, but they did find two cell phones and a knife.
 Jackson's father said his son had been texting someone with his phone, telling them he was going to be arrested.